 Learn About the Composers of “America’s Black National Anthem”

 “Lift Ev’ry Voice And Sing” was written by Jacksonville native sons James Weldon and John Rosamond Johnson.
 The song was publicly performed first as a poem as part of a celebration of Abraham Lincoln’s birthday on February 12, 1900, by 500 school children at the segregated Stanton School in Jacksonville, Florida.
-James Weldon Johnson, wrote the words and his brother, John, set it to music in 1905.
+James Weldon Johnson wrote the words and his brother, John, set it to music in 1905.
 In 1919, the National Association for the Advancement of Colored People (NAACP) dubbed it “The Negro National Anthem” for its power in voicing the cry for liberation and affirmation for African-American people.

 See Where Hank Aaron Got His First Big Break

 The Hall-of-Fame right-fielder and home run slugger, Hank Aaron, made a splash with the then-Jacksonville Braves at historic Durkee Field, now known as the J.P.
 Small Memorial.
-The stadium also served as home of the historically black Edward Waters College football team and was the host field of the short-lived Flower Bowl, a New Year’s Day college football bowl game played by two historically black colleges.
+The stadium also served as the home of the historically black Edward Waters College football team and was the host field of the short-lived Flower Bowl, a New Year’s Day college football bowl game played by two historically black colleges.

 Discover Jacksonville’s Pioneering Role in Early African-American Films